maxpmx/HisToGene/README.md

-# HisToGene: a vision transformer model to predict super-resolution gene expression from histology images in tumors
+# Leveraging information in spatial transcriptomics to predict super-resolution gene expression from histology images in tumors

 # Usage
 ```python